danielribeiro/Podfilelock-for-path-dependencies/README.md

 **The bug is:** if this was not a path dependency, the Podfile.lock would be respected.

-Commenting the [line 406 on analyzer.rb](https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/installer/analyzer.rb#L406) avoids this behaviour.
+Commenting [this line on analyzer.rb](https://github.com/CocoaPods/CocoaPods/blob/437c0b30bfa5c54cca1edf282582bbd49e5786c9/lib/cocoapods/installer/analyzer.rb#L406) avoids this behaviour.
 This way, if you need to update the Podfile.lock, you run `pod update`.

 # Meta